joeloftusdev/get-gitlab-contribution-history/README.md

     Replace `<gitlab_repo_url>` with the URL of the GitLab repository and `<github_repo_url>` with the URL of the GitHub repository.

-4. Follow the prompts and instructions provided by the script.

 ### Note